Protected

 What is a “note”?

-You see a post with 743 notes and tap in expecting conversation.
+You see a post with 743 notes and tap in, expecting conversation.
 Instead it’s mostly likes.
-There’s no way to tell from the outside whether a post has actual replies or reblogs, so the number promises more than it delivers.
+There’s no way to tell from the outside whether a post has replies or reblogs, so the number promises more than it delivers.
 And when a post does have interesting conversation happening, a single aggregated count buries it.

 User research confirmed this: “notes” as a term is genuinely confusing, especially for new users.
 You’re combining replies, reblogs, and likes into one number that tells you nothing about the nature of the engagement.